Joe Swanberg: How to Shoot & Sell Six Feature Films in a Year!

 Check out the trailer for the box set of those six feature films below:

-Joe Swanberg’s keynote at this year SXSW Film Festival is a must watch for any and all indie filmmakers.
+Joe Swanberg’s keynote at this year’s SXSW Film Festival is a must-watch for any and all indie filmmakers.
 What I really loved about his speech is his frankness about the financial realities of being an indie filmmaker.
 I love this quote and it’s so true:

 “The only way you’re ever going to make any money is if you invest in your own movies.”

-Sometime no money is better then some money
+Sometimes no money is better than some money

-The above is one of the most interesting points from the keynote, because almost every indie filmmaker I know would agree that it’s better to have a some small budget than no cash at all.
+The above is one of the most interesting points from the keynote because almost every indie filmmaker I know would agree that it’s better to have some small budget than no cash at all.
 However, Joe Swanberg has a different take on it, as he puts it: